Lawmakers approve change to jail food funds

 MONTGOMERY, Ala.
 (AP) — Alabama lawmakers have voted to end a practice that allowed some sheriffs to pocket leftover jail food funds.

-The House of Representatives on Tuesday night voted 102-0 for the bill that changes the flow of jail food funds.
+The Alabama Senate gave final approval Thursday to a bill that changes the flow of jail food funds.
+The bill now goes to Gov. Kay Ivey.

-An old state law allowed sheriffs to retain any leftover jail food funds.
-The practice led to scandals and concerns about whether inmates were being adequately fed.